SpectraL519/cpp-gl/docs/graph.md

 - **`graph.get_vertex_properties(vertex_id) const`**:
   - *Description*: Returns a reference to the properties of the vertex with the specified ID.
   - *Parameters*:
-    - `vertex_id: const types::id_type` – the ID of the vertex whose properties are to be retrieved.
+    - `vertex_id: const id_type` – the ID of the vertex whose properties are to be retrieved.
   - *Return type*: `vertex_properties_type&`
   - *Requires*: non-default `vertex_properties_type`